Out-of-the-box accessibility in Intrexx

 To make portal and application pages accessible, you must follow multiple guidelines, regulations, and success criteria.
 The four principles of the WCAG alone comprise approximately 90 success criteria.

 Accessibility requirements can, therefore, result in an extensive list with all the test and success criteria.
-You can find such an overview or list in the WCAG, BITV and Intrexx section.
+Such an overview or list can be found from section WCAG, BITV and Intrexx.

 Auto-generated accessibility

 Equally, Intrexx is well-equipped for creating accessible portal and application pages.
-For example, Intrexx contains a "barrier-free layout" "out-of-the-box".
+Intrexx has an out-of-the-box accessible layout, for example.

 In the Accessible Layout in Intrexx, key conditions for accessibility are already satisfied:

-If you create application pages with the help of the page wizard, they are accessible after creation.
-For example, they are always responsive (a central guideline in connection with accessibility) and generate a heading with the HTML tag "h1" (also a central guideline in connection with accessibility), so that all requirements are met for a meaningful (semantic) structure of a page.
+If you create application pages using the Page Wizard, they are immediately accessible.
+For example, they are always responsive (a key guideline in the context of accessibility) and generate a heading with the HTML tag "h1" (also a key guideline for accessibility), so that all the requirements are met for a meaningful (semantic) page structure.

-Another point - especially for the use of screen readers - is the use of ARIA roles and attributes.
+Another important aspect, especially for screen readers, is the use of ARIA roles and attributes.
 These can also be used to make text that is not displayed on the (visible) surface of a page accessible to screen readers, and therefore, audible for blind users.
 Intrexx automatically pre-assigns ARIA roles and attributes for (operating/control) elements in all necessary places.
 At the same time, ARIA roles and attributes can be easily assigned manually at any time via a separate "Accessibility" tab.

-These examples illustrate the extensive, automatic support that Intrexx offers you "out-of-the-box".
+These examples illustrate the extensive, automatic out-of-the-box support offered by Intrexx.
 It lets you satisfy several conditions for accessibility without having to intervene explicitly or manually.

 Manual adjustments